Our Medical Malpractice Lawyers Are Ready To Act

 - Administration of hazardous drugs.
 Some medications, such as Dilaudid, can be dangerous if their producers fail to test them properly or manufacture them in safe ways.

 - Medical device defects.
 Implanting a medical device, such as a heart valve or artificial joint, requires major surgery.
-So does replacing the device if it is defective or improperly installed.
+This is also true of replacing the device if it is defective or improperly installed.

 - Errors made during emergency room treatment.
 In the high-pressure environment of an emergency room, the rush to diagnose and treat can cause mistakes.